Acting out: Interpretations

-In parenting
+Parenting

 Early years, temper tantrums can be understood as episodes of acting out.
 As young children will not have developed the means to communicate their feelings of distress, tantrums prove an effective and achievable method of alerting parents to their needs and requesting attention.

 As children develop they often learn to replace these attention-gathering strategies with more socially acceptable and constructive communications.
 In adolescent years, acting out in the form of rebellious behaviors such as smoking, shoplifting and drug use can be understood as "a cry for help."
 Such pre-delinquent behavior may be a search for containment from parents or other parental figures.
 The young person may seem to be disruptive—and may well be disruptive—but such behavior is often underpinned by an inability to regulate emotions in some other manner.

-In addiction
+Addiction

 In behavioral or substance addiction, acting out can give the addict the illusion of being in control.
 Many people with addiction, either refuse to admit they struggle with it, or some don't even realize they have an addiction.
 For most people, when their addiction is addressed, they become defensive and act out.
 This can be a result of multiple emotions including shame, fear of judgment, or anger.
 It's important to be patient and understanding towards those with addiction, and to realize that most people want to break free from the symptoms and baggage that come with addiction, but don't know how or where to start.
 There are many preventative measures and programs than can help those who personally struggle with addiction, or for those who have a friend or family member who has an addiction.

-In criminology
+Criminology

 Criminologists debate whether juvenile delinquency is a form of acting out, or rather reflects wider conflicts involved in the process of socialization.